 At both the elementary and middle campuses, there is additional support available so that all students have equal opportunities for success in the classroom.
+Teachers at all grade levels utilize a variety of tools to assess student academic performance.

 Academic Assistance